hellory4n/libtrippin/README.md

 tr::Result<int32, tr::Error&> example_function()
 {
         // on error
-    // you can use any type that implements tr::Error return tr::scratchpad().make<tr::StringError>("unexpected happening it is happening unexpectedly");
+        // you can use any type that implements tr::Error return tr::scratchpad().make<tr::StringError>("unexpected happening unexpectedly");

         // on success you can just return as usual return 946259;
 }

 // usage